1582 Cagayan battles: Battle

 As they passed the Cape Bojeador, the Spanish flotilla encountered a heavy Wokou sampan.
-It had recently arrived at the coast and its sailors were abusing the native population.
-Carrión, although outnumbered by the Wokou, engaged in naval battle with the sampan, eventually boarding it.
-The Spanish rodeleros then encountered armored Japanese Wokou wielding swords.
-Though initially successful, the Spanish soldiers were repelled back to their own ship, whose deck became a battlefield.
-Eventually the Spanish turned the battle again in their favor by improvising a parapet with Spanish pikemen at front and arquebusiers and musketeers at the rear, thanks to the well-timed reinforcement of the rest of the fleet.
-The Wokou abandoned the ships and swam away, with some of them drowning due to the weight of their armor.
+It had recently arrived at the coast, and its sailors abused the native population.
+Carrión, although outnumbered by the wokou, engaged in a naval battle with the sampan, eventually boarding it.
+The Spanish rodeleros then encountered armored Japanese wokou wielding swords.
+Though initially successful, the Spanish soldiers were repelled back to their ship, whose deck became a battlefield.
+Eventually, the Spanish turned the battle again in their favor by improvising a parapet with Spanish pikemen at the front and arquebusiers and musketeers at the rear, thanks to the well-timed reinforcement of the rest of the fleet.
+The wokou abandoned the ships and swam away, with some drowning due to the weight of their armor.
 The Spanish had suffered their first casualties, among them the galley's captain Pedro Lucas.

 The flotilla continued down the Cagayán River, finding a fleet of eighteen sampans and a Wokou fort erected inland.
 The Spanish fleet forced their way through using artillery and disembarked onshore.
 They dug in, assembling the artillery unloaded from the galleon in the trenches, and continually bombarded the pirates.
-The Wokou decided to negotiate a surrender and Carrión ordered them to leave Luzon.
+The wokou decided to negotiate a surrender, and Carrión ordered them to leave Luzon.
 The pirates asked for gold in compensation for the losses they would suffer if they left, which was denied outright by Carrión.
-After this, the Wokou decided to attack by land with a force of some six hundred strong.
+After this, the wokou decided to attack by land with a force of some six hundred strong.

-The Spanish trenches, manned by both soldiers and sailors, endured a first assault, then another.
-In response to their pikes being seized by the Wokou soldiers, the Spanish oiled the shafts of their pikes in order to make them difficult to grasp.
-The Spanish were running low on gun powder by the third attack, which became a close-quarters fight that almost breached the trenches.
+The Spanish trenches, crewed by soldiers and sailors, endured a first assault, then another.
+In response to their pikes being seized by the Wokou soldiers, the Spanish oiled the shafts of their pikes to make them difficult to grasp.
+The Spanish ran low on gunpowder by the third attack, which became a close-quarters fight that almost breached the trenches.
 Finally, with the Wokou assaults diminishing, the Spanish emerged from the trenches and attacked, routing the remaining Wokou.
 They then plundered the Wokou weapons left on the battlefield, which included katanas and armor, and kept them as trophies.

 Aftermath

-With the region pacified, and the arrival of reinforcements, Carrión founded the city of Nueva Segovia (now Lal-lo).
-Pirate activity was sparse afterwards, although the impression left by the fierceness of the battle led the local Spanish viceroy to request more troops.
+With the region pacified and the arrival of reinforcements, Carrión founded the city of Nueva Segovia (now Lal-lo).
+The pirate activity was sparse afterward, although the impression left by the fierceness of the battle led the local Spanish viceroy to request more troops.
 The commercial activity near Cagayan was focused in Lingayen Bay, in Pangasinan, on the port of Agoo and consisted principally of deerskin trade.